Grandma Prisbrey's Bottle Village: Tressa "Grandma" Prisbrey

 Tressa Luella Schaefer was born in Easton, Minnesota in 1896.
 She attended school until the age of twelve and studied mostly politics in North Dakota.
 At the age of 15, Prisbrey married the ex-husband of her sister, Theodore Grinolds who was 37 years her senior (52 years old).
 The marriage with Theodore only lasted 14 years and within those years she bore seven children.
 After Theodore's passing at age 72, Prisbrey and her seven children moved up to Seattle where she married an unnamed and unemployed man.
 Their marriage was very short lived.
 Over the course of her life, she had witnessed the passing of six out of her seven children (4 boys, 2 girls).

 In 1946, Prisbrey made the move to Santa Susana, now a neighborhood in Simi Valley, California.
-Ten years after the move, Prisbrey met her husband, Al Prisbrey who bought one-third of an acre located on Cochran Street.
+Ten years after the move, Prisbrey met her husband Al Prisbrey, who bought one-third of an acre located on Cochran Street.
 They brought in a trailer to live in, removed the tires, and hid them in an effort to stay grounded on the lot.
 When Prisbrey first moved to Santa Susana, she had a large collection of 17,000 pencils which had previously been her hobby.
 In an effort to find a place to put them, she decided she wanted to make a house for her pencils to stay.
 At the age of 60, she began looking around to buy cinder-blocks to build with but came to discover the prices were way out of her range.
 They had spent all their money paying for the property so she resorted to visiting a local dump where she found thousands of colored bottles.
-She began going to her sister, Hattie's house and made cement by hand and built her first bottle house.
+She began going to her sister Hattie's house and made cement by hand and built her first bottle house.
 Prisbrey mentioned she did not begin this project to gain attention but as an outpost as well as a place to keep all of her things.
 She was interested in the fact that everything has a purpose and is special and unique and that is exactly what she brings to bottle village.
 Not just in the visuals but the overall feeling you receive from being present.

 The Village was very much established by 1961 but Prisbrey kept adding structures and tweaking into the 1980s.
 She moved away in 1972, but later came back to live in a trailer alongside the village where she continued adding sculptures and flower planters.

 In 1982 Prisbrey, in poor health, left Simi Valley to live with her daughter and son-in-law in San Francisco.
-In July 1986 the property was gift deeded to the Preserve Bottle Village committee.
+In July 1986 the property was gift deeded to a nonprofit group, Preserve Bottle Village.
 In October 1988, Prisbrey died from complications of a stroke at a convalescent hospital in San Francisco.